 OnePlus has developed a habit of releasing jazzed-up colors for its phones, including both red and white variants of last year's OnePlus 5T.
 The release of the Oneplus 6 Red, taken together with the Silk White announced in June, brings the options for the company's latest model up to parity with that history.
 But it's more than just a return to the theme, this new red color has a stunning degree of depth that photos and descriptions just can't do justice—though I'll try.

 OnePlus might have gone with the more pedestrian name of "Red" in comparison to imaginative and evocative labels like "Silk White," but there's much more to the color than the simple name would imply.
 It's deep, with a surprising level of visual texture.
 From some angles, it looks metallic, but move just a bit and that transitions seamlessly into a matte-seeming opalescence.
-In direct reflected light it's bight and shiny, in diffused ambiance it becomes a dark, almost obscene sanguine.
+In direct reflected light it's bright and shiny, in diffused ambiance it becomes a dark, almost obscene sanguine.

 The anodized aluminum obviously can't have quite the same depth that the multilayered glass back can, but OnePlus struck a good compromise with the shade it chose.
 In good lighting, the color blends in well.
 When things get a bit dimmer, the extra luster from the frame is a perfect accent to the darker, burnished back.
 The antenna lines stand out a bit more compared to the Silk White or various black models, though.